Ling-APE/ComfyUI-All-in-One-FluxDev-Workflow/README.md

 # Inpainting

 Since there is yet no inpainting model trained for Flux, only the simplest form of inpainting can be achieved here.
-You can also try to incorporate ControlNets, but keep in mind the square-based resolution and guidance scale.
+You can also try to incorporate ControlNets, but pay attention to the square-based resolution and guidance scale (4) .

 # Ollama and Florence2